 One of the biggest points of resistance to cloud adoption has traditionally been concerns over security.
 With cloud adoption nearly ubiquitous, it seems that businesses have gotten over these concerns.

-But anyone in security can tell you that, no matter how secure technology is, the fight is always an ongoing one.
+But anyone in security can tell you that, no matter how to secure technology is, the fight is always an ongoing one.
 Some of the security threats that cloud experts prepare for today include:

 - Data breaches of cloud storage